lucapette/website/content/writing/my-programming-principles.md

 When I bring up this prose vs poetry metaphor, I often get the argument that poetry may fit as well.
 After all there's very structured poetry out there.
-The thing with poetry though is that it's very good when it says a lot with just a few words.
-Poetry can be really terse and that's my point.
+The thing with poetry though is that it's often good when it says a lot with just a few words.
+Poetry can be really terse and that's why I say prose not poetry.
 When in doubt, always _prefer clarity to brevity_.
-Since itt's all the same for the machine as long as it works, there's no point in making code terse or clever for the next programmer.
+Since it's all the same for the machine, there's no point in making code terse or clever for the next programmer.

 ### Name things what they do

 Naming _is_ hard.

-Having said that, I think we often make it harder than it should be for us because we treat writing code as poetry.
-So we're looking for elegant, apt, short names for everything.
-I know the struggle because I've been there a lot early in my career.
-I grew out of it because I realized a few
+Having said that, I think we often make it harder for ourselves than it should be because there's a certain social pressure to treat code like poetry.
+It has to be pretty so we're looking for elegant, apt, short names for everything.
+I struggled early in my career with this but I grew out of it because I realized a few things:

-things:
+- Unless it's a trivial problem, I won't likely get naming right while I'm drafting a first version.

-- It's unlikely I'll get naming right the first time I sit down to write the code for a non trivial problem.
-Naming is the most significant "short-term" design tool at a programmer's disposal.
-Sometimes I don't understand that on a conscious level while writing.
+- Naming is the most significant design tool at my disposal white I'm writing.
+  Due the focused nature of such tasks, sometimes I lose sight of that on a conscious level while writing.
 Calling something, say, `JobScheduler` will constraint the design of whatever interact with it to treat it like a job scheduler right?
 Right, it sounds obvious.
-But that's kind of the point/problem.
-Way too often I want to get the naming right too early.
-The way I look at it is this: the delta between the mental model I created for the solution I have in mind and the actual code I will produce is going to decrease as I write it.
+- Way too often I want to get the naming right too early.
+The delta between the mental model I created for the problem I want to solve and the actual code I will end up writing decreases as I write it.

+All these considerations lead me to what I call "relaxed naming" (ah the irony of not liking this naming 🙃).
 In a way, I'm bound to get some names wrong the first time around.
 But it's effect of the problem.
-The cause is that I don't understand the problem yet.
+The cause is that I don't understand the problem yet well enough to be satisfied with the naming.
+"Relaxed naming" is my process now and it looks like this:

-- if you get stuck, most descriptive even if long is fine
-- if you’re really stuck.
-Go for a walk, there’s a chance the problem is not naming but design
+- Call things what they do _right now_.
+The more descriptive the name, the better.
+Bonus points if it feels a little boring.

+Yep, there's no step two.

+It's a little cheeky I'll give you that.
+But all things considered, after 20 years I'm finally happy with my naming process.
+I look at it the same way I look at jotting down a first version of a new system.
+It's obvious maybe but spelling it out helps: the thing you're naming is _always new_.
+You're naming it now because it's not there yet.
+So the principle [make it work, make it good, make it fast](#make-it-work-make-it-good-make-it-fast) works pretty well here except there's no step three.

 ### Write the code you'd like to use